 You can bring your food aboard or use the food services offered by Amtrak (or do both).

-Amtrak cannot store, chill, or heat the food brought aboard the train; as of now, coach passengers do not have access to the sleeper-lounge car.
+Amtrak cannot store, chill, or heat the food brought aboard the train; as of now, coach passengers cannot access the sleeper lounge car.

-If you need to keep medication chilled and bring a cooler with ice, Amtrak may provide additional ice if needed depending on the current supply.
+If you need to keep medication chilled and bring a cooler with ice, Amtrak may provide additional ice, depending on the current supply.